 You also gain insight into your viewer’s mind: their preferences are registered and used in future segmented marketing.
 Your email list will grow too when people opt-in with their email address.

-Combining this, you obtain a new email list and personalised information about potential clients.
+Combining this, you obtain a new email list and personalized information about potential clients.
 With this, you can design a new email marketing campaign based on the new knowledge and catch those customers in your net.

-That means 78% of marketers are missing out on a rare opportunity to stand out and improve engagement, secure longer attention span with clients and obtain information for segmented marketing.
+That means 80% of marketers are missing out on a rare opportunity to stand out and improve engagement, secure longer attention span with clients and obtain information for segmented marketing.
 Let’s not forget the email sign-ups delivered on a silver platter.